owulveryck/blog/content/post/hip-terraform-part-I.md

 # going further...

+The problem with this architecture is that it' statefull, and therefore easily scalable.

+A solution would be to store the zip file in a third party service, identify it with a uniq id.
+And then call the Terraform commands with this ID as a parameter.
+The terraform engine would then grab the zip file from the third party service if needed and process the file

 ## Implementing a micro-service of backend

+I want to keep the same logic, therefore the storage service can be a gRPC microservice.
+We can then have different services (such as s3, google storage, dynamodb, NAS, ...) written in different languages.

+The terraform service will act as a client of this "backend" service (take care, it is not the same backend as the one defined within terraform).

+Our terraform-service can then be configured in runtime to call the host/port of the correct backend-service.
+We can even imagine the backend address being served via consul.

+This is a work in progress and may be part of another blog post anyway.

 # Hip[^1] is _cooler than cool_: Introducing _Nhite_

 [^1]: [hip definition on wikipedia](https://en.wikipedia.org/wiki/Hip_(slang))

+I have talked to some people about all this stuff and I feel that people are interested.
+Therefore I have setup a github organisation and a github project to centralized what I will do around that.

+The project is called Nhite.

+* The github organization is called [nhite](
+* The web page is [https://nhite.github.io](https://nhite.github.io)

 ## The organisation structure